 For each of the three studied variables there was a large diversity of radial profiles, with instances of all nine possible combinations of slope (“Up”, “Flat”, “Down”) and curvature (“Convex”, “Straight”, “Concave”).
 Nevertheless, the frequency of these different shapes differed (Table 11).
 The proportion of symmetric profiles (“Sym”) is about one third, showing that most trees display substantial variations of properties around the periphery.

 Table 11.
-Occurrence of profile types for 172 North and South cases
+Occurrence of profile types, characterised by the pattern of radial variation from pith to bark, for 172 North and South cases